Guidance on Before-and-After Studies of New Starts Projects

 Various other materials are available to help project sponsors prepare for, undertake, and complete useful studies.

-For additional information on Before-and-After Studies or to coordinate work on an individual study, contact Jim Ryan at email@example.com.
+For additional information on Before-and-After Studies or to coordinate work on an individual study, contact Jeff Roux at Jeffrey.firstname.lastname@example.org.

 All Before-and-After Studies include an early plan for the study, a number of milestones at which the sponsor documents and archives key information, and a final report prepared after the project has been open to service for a time sufficient for its impacts to become clear.
 Over the course of the development, construction, and initial revenue operations of the project, the project sponsor will prepare: